pakornlkchs/Data_science_bootcamp7/README.md

 # Data Science Bootcamp 07
 ### by [DataRockie](https://www.facebook.com/datarockie/)
 ---
 I've attended in Data Science Bootcamp by DataRockie since Nov'22.
 All of my data projects in the bootcamp are kept here.
-There are 10 sprints as follow
+There are 10 sprints as followed
 - Google sheets
   [What I have learned in Google sheets](https://www.notion.so/pakornlkchs/Sprint-01-Google-sheets-a93a5cdc7470423594f99b179b9ec818?pvs=4)
 - SQL